Skip to main contentArrow Right

 Either way, Descope can help.

-Descope is a no-code CIAM platform that helps organizations easily add authentication, authorization, and identity management to their apps using drag-and-drop workflows.
+Descope is a no-code CIAM platform that helps organizations easily add authentication, authorization, and identity management to their apps using drag & drop workflows.

-Customers can use Descope to easily set up both SP and IdP initiated SSO, self-service SAML registration, and adjacent capabilities such as SCIM provisioning and fine-grained authorization.
+Customers can use Descope to easily set up both SP- and IdP-initiated SSO, self-service SSO configuration, and adjacent capabilities such as SCIM provisioning and fine-grained authorization.

 Fig: Drag & drop SAML SSO with Descope